ahmedbaligh/cs50/pset4/filter/less/README.md

 ## Usage

-To run the compiled file, run `./filter` in the `filter` directory and the program's behaviour should be as per the examples below.
+To run the compiled file, run `./filter` in the `filter/less` directory and the program's behaviour should be as per the examples below.

 ```bash